 • Open a BUSINESS CREDIT CARD and use that ONLY for your business expenses.

-Yes, it is personally guaranteed, but it will NOT negatively impact your personal revolving debt ratio.
+Yes, it is personally guaranteed, but it will NOT negatively impact your revolving debt ratio.

-That’s key advice as your business gets started.
-Remember, when your corporation or LLC applies for a business line of credit, half of the bank’s formula in determining eligibility is your personal credit score — and, most importantly, the revolving debt ratio.
+That’s critical advice as your business gets started.
+Remember, when your corporation or LLC applies for a business line of credit, half of the bank’s formula in determining eligibility is your credit score — and, most importantly, the revolving debt ratio.

-Fact: Sole proprietorships are currently being targeted by the IRS.
+Fact: The IRS is currently targeting sole proprietorships.
 Why?
-In a self-audit last year, the IRS discovered a $300-billion tax gap — meaning that more than $300-billion of taxes go unpaid annually.
-They concluded that the biggest offenders were not large corporations, but rather small business owners who owed somewhere around 70% of that $300-billion.
+In a self-audit last year, the IRS discovered a $300-billion tax gap — meaning that more than $300 billion of taxes go unpaid annually.
+They concluded that the biggest offenders were not large corporations but small business owners who owed around 70% of that $300 billion.
 Of that group, 1/3 were sole proprietorships.
 You can bet the IRS isn’t going to ignore that low-hanging fruit!
-In fact, you are 300% more likely to be audited if you file a Schedule C.
+You are 300% more likely to be audited if you file a Schedule C.

 Most people enjoy a hobby — golf, tennis, cooking — and while they’ll spend money on those activities, they’re not a business.
-Yet when most people join a business opportunity or start a business, though they don’t consider it a hobby, that’s often actually what they create, because they don’t know the rules of the game.
+Yet when most people join a business opportunity or start a business, though they don’t consider it a hobby, that’s often what they create because they don’t know the game’s rules.

-But they have a problem: The IRS is getting much tougher on this subject .
+But they have a problem: The IRS is getting tougher on this subject.
 The #1 reason the IRS goes after business owners is the failure to use proper analytical records.
-You’d be well advised to use software like QuickBooks® to determine how your business is really operating — to update your gross revenue, cost of goods sold, and income.
+You’d be well advised to use software like QuickBooks® to determine how your business is operating — to update your gross revenue, cost of goods sold, and income.

-The biggest mistake we see new business owners make is using their online bank balance as their only business financial barometer.
+New business owners make the biggest mistake of using their online bank balance as their only business financial barometer.
 First, that’s the wrong way to make financial decisions.
-Second, it sends the IRS a very clear message: you are NOT serious about your business.
+Second, it sends the IRS an obvious message: you must be more serious about your business.
 This single mistake may cause the IRS to consider your business a hobby.
 If they do, you cannot write off your hobby’s losses against your earned income — and that kills one of the biggest reasons to start a business in the first place.

-If everything we’ve told you is true (and it is), how do you keep your own business safe?
-To understand the mindset, consider these three simple, yet costly myths:
+If everything we’ve told you is correct (and it is), how do you keep your own business safe?
+To understand the mindset, consider these three simple yet costly myths:

-• Myth #1: Sole proprietorships are simple — the easiest business structure to operate.
+• Myth #1: Sole proprietorships are simple — the most comfortable business structure to operate.
 As you know by now, the worst choice is to operate as a sole proprietorship.
-Unfortunately, simplicity and asset protection are “inversely related,” meaning the more protection you have, the more complex your situation may become.
+Unfortunately, simplicity and asset protection are “inversely related,” meaning the more protection you have, your situation may become more complex.
 I know that does not resonate with many of you.
-But your goal is to accumulate profit and assets, and the more assets you accumulate, the more you must protect them.
+But your goal is to accumulate profit and assets; the more assets you collect, the more you must protect them.

 The good news is that you need not go it alone.
-The key is to strategize with a knowledgeable, experienced advisor to come up with your optimal protection plan.
-After all, you need to stay focused on adding value and profit to your new venture, not to become an expert on business start-up methods.
-You should only have to do that once — but do it right.
+The key is strategizing with a knowledgeable, experienced advisor to develop your optimal protection plan.
+After all, it would be best to stay focused on adding value and profit to your new venture, not become an expert on business start-up methods.
+It would be best if you only had to do that once — but do it right.

 • Myth #2: Most start-up business owners cover only one component of the big picture by getting tax advice from their professionals.
 But there’s more.
 Could you benefit by having a separate legal entity to help save on taxes?
 Which entity is best for your venture?
 As you know now, there are many elements to consider.

-• Myth #3: I’m a good person, and I have insurance.
+• Myth #3: I’m a good person and have insurance.
 Why would anyone sue me?
 That’s admirable, but that’s not how the game is played.
 Desperate people don’t care if you’re a “good person.”
 If you have money — or the perception of money — you’re a potential target!

 Don’t bury your head in the sand.
-Now that you’re aware of the pitfalls, take action yourself — and arm your clients as well — with the tools and information to be successful.
-After all, it’s in YOUR best interest to make sure your clients prosper!
+Now that you’re aware of the pitfalls take action yourself and arm your clients with the tools and information to be successful.
+After all, ensuring your clients prosper is in your best interest!
 How do you make that happen?
 Call NCP and ask for more information on how we can help your clients and your business!

 Insurance Is Not A Fool-Proof Safety Net

 But what if a claim is made?
-Insurance may provide some level of protection – but worst case, that protection may be only as good as the legal representation you can afford.
-(I can’t tell you how many clients have found that their insurance companies weren’t nearly as friendly when they filed a claim as they were when they first signed up!).
+Insurance may provide some level of protection – but the worst case is that protection may be only as good as the legal representation you can afford.
+(I need to find out how many clients had found that their insurance companies weren’t nearly as friendly when they filed a claim as when they first signed up!).

 True, you can get Errors and Omissions insurance (or “E&O”), business liability, and even officers’ and directors’ insurance — and again, a good policy should provide some protection.
-But NONE of those will help you protect the corporate veil (a hugely important benefit that we’ll talk about more later.)
-In fact, there is NO insurance policy in existence that can do that.
+But NONE of those will help you protect the corporate veil (a hugely important benefit that we’ll discuss later.)

-If you have a smaller insurance claim of, say, $10,000, your insurance company will usually pay it.
-However, if you have a claim for $900,000, put the coffee on, because you can expect a visit from your insurance company’s attorneys.
+If you have a minor insurance claim of $10,000, your insurance company will usually pay it.
+However, if you claim $900,000, put the coffee on because you can expect a visit from your insurance company’s attorneys.
 Why?
-To find a loophole in your policy so they don’t have to cover you.
-And of course, even if they do cover you, your rates will skyrocket – if your policy isn’t canceled!
+You can find a loophole in your policy so they don’t have to cover you.
+And, of course, even if they cover you, your rates will skyrocket – if your policy isn’t canceled!

-Are you a landlord now or do you have plans to own real estate in the future?
-If you’re ever sued, remember that juries are made up mostly of tenants… jealous tenants who don’t own a house – and yet you have several.
-This is their chance to get even with every landlord whoever hit them with a late-rent charge or made them get rid of that pet.
+Are you a landlord now, or do you have plans to own real estate in the future?
+If you’re ever sued, remember that juries are made up mostly of tenants, jealous tenants who don’t own a house – yet you have several.
+This is their chance to get even with every landlord who hit them with a late-rent charge or made them get rid of that pet.
 It’s pay-back time!
 Is it fair?
 No – but it’s human nature.

 And consider this: Most judges earn less than you do.
 How sympathetic could they possibly be?
-You might as well just hand over your checkbook and the title to one of your houses – unless you know NCP’s asset protection strategies.
+Unless you know NCP’s asset protection strategies, you should hand over your checkbook and the title to one of your houses.

 The bottom line?
 Win or lose, even with insurance, you could become financially paralyzed by being a sole proprietor.

 Does it make sense to leave yourself exposed?
-Of course not, especially when the solution is not complicated, sophisticated, or reserved for the AT&T’s of the world.
-The solution is to incorporate!
+Of course not, especially when the solution is simple, sophisticated, and reserved for the AT&T of the world.
+The answer is to incorporate it!
 Creating a legal entity separates you from your business so that any legal action will not affect you personally.

 Here’s an added benefit of incorporation: As any good marketer will tell you, perception is everything in the marketplace.
-That “LLC” or “Inc.” after your name helps people perceive you as larger than you actually maybe.
-Plus, it adds to your credibility – as well it should.
-It shows that you’re aware of the pitfalls lurking out there, you’ve done your homework, and you’ve taken the appropriate steps to protect yourself and your company.
+That “LLC” or “Inc.” after your name helps people perceive you as more significant than you may be.
+Plus, it adds to your credibility – as well as it should.
+It shows that you’re aware of the pitfalls lurking, you’ve done your homework, and you’ve taken the appropriate steps to protect yourself and your company.
 You’ll be around next year and the year after that.
-And that message to the marketplace translates to a very direct effect on your bottom line.
+And that message to the marketplace translates to a direct effect on your bottom line.

 Be Sure To Play By the Rules

-It’s essential to do things properly when you incorporate.
-Remember, when your company incorporates, you create a separate legal entity from you personally.
-It’s imperative that your corporation is treated as such.
-If the corporation is sued and there aren’t enough assets or insurance, the plaintiff may decide to go through the corporation and after you personally.
-This is called “piercing the corporate veil,” and the consequences to you can be devastating.
-(More on that later.)
-You are essentially a sole proprietorship again, financially paralyzed, with a lawsuit against you personally!
+It’s essential to do things properly when you incorporate them.
+Remember, when your company incorporates, you create a separate legal entity.
+Your corporation must be treated as such.
+If the corporation is sued and there aren’t enough assets or insurance, the plaintiff may decide to go through the corporation and after you.
+This is called “piercing the corporate veil,” and the consequences can be devastating.
+(Please take a look at that later.
+You are essentially a sole proprietorship again, financially paralyzed, with a lawsuit against you!